 What does it mean when you hear people use the phrase “Gold Digger”?
 If they are using it correctly, chances are they mean it in the most unflattering of ways.
-A Gold Digger is a person, man or women, who — quite simply — is so egocentric, shallow, and materialistic, all they truly care about in life is themselves… and financial gain.
+A Gold Digger is a person, man or woman, who — quite simply — is so egocentric, shallow, and materialistic, all they truly care about in life is themselves… and financial gain.

-Many Somatic Narcissists are actually so status oriented, they will do or say anything they can to love bomb and trick a wealthy or hard-working mark into falling for them.
+Many Somatic Narcissists are actually so status-oriented, they will do or say anything they can to love bomb and trick a wealthy or hard-working mark into falling for them.
 Sometimes, they will chase the illusion of wealth, meaning if they spot someone who stands to inherit money or who has an existing trust fund they will obsess about winning the trust and loyalty of the person in the hopes they will be able to fleece them entirely when and if the money or windfall inheritance ever comes.

 “Gold diggers” as a stereotype are a societal acknowledgement of women’s inherent tendency to perceive men as little more than useful idiots, resource providers.
 Gold diggers are essentially people with the ability to “use others for what they’re good for” rather than value them for “who they are as personalities.”
 It is Briffault’s Law on steroids: they prioritise what a person can do for them over forming emotional bonds.
 They don’t identify who a person is and what they can do for the manipulator in question as separate components, to a Machiavellian these things are both one and the same.” — Understanding the Dark Triad

 A male Gold Digger is after whatever future he thinks the female he’s set in his romantic sites to woo has got.
 Money from the family?
 His to gain if he plays his cards right.
 A promising career?
 If she’s a professional rival, marrying her and keeping her home “in her place” is a wonderful way to knock out the gender-based competition.
 Waiting to inherit that big life insurance or settlement check?
-Boy, oh boy — not only is this guy your new soul mate, he’s you new BFF.
+Boy, oh boy — not only is this guy your new soul mate, but he’s also your new BFF.

 As for women who con men for money, Somatic Narcissism is often co-mingled with Malignant Narcissism.
 Expect high maintenance women who can seldom (if ever) be “pleased”, narcissistic rage and temper tantrums galore, and a manufactured crisis that forces you to leave or abandon children that don’t belong to her, friends, family members, and/or job responsibilities.